 8. Visit the Buddha Tooth Relic Temple

 The Buddha Tooth Relic temple in China Town, Singapore is dedicated to the Maitreya Buddha or The Future Buddha.
 The temple is famous as it apparently houses the tooth of Buddha.
 The temple is multi-storied and designed in typical Chinese architecture.
-The temple is strikingly colorful from inside with red and gold colors as predominant colors.
+The temple is strikingly colorful from the inside with red and gold colors as predominant colors.

 The temple houses comprehensive exhibits on Buddhist art and history.
 The hypnotic rhythmic chanting and the ringing bells are deeply satisfying and provide instant peace and relief.
 The Buddha Tooth Relic temple is however quite a touristy place.
-But since its free, why not give it a visit!
+But since it’s free, why not give it a visit!

 9. Watch the sunset from Marina Bay Sands Boardwalk

 There are a lot of free activities that you can indulge at the Marina Bay area.
-You can catch the wonderful evening fountain light and laser show, enjoy the sight of high-rise buildings, chill out at the breezy waterfront, snap a photo with Merlion, walk-in the bustling restaurant to enjoy meals or drinks or opt to walk on the boardwalk.
+You can catch the wonderful evening fountain light and laser show, enjoy the sight of high-rise buildings, chill out at the breezy waterfront, snap a photo with Merlion, walk in the bustling restaurant to enjoy meals or drinks, or opt to walk on the boardwalk.